Vision, Mission, Values, Practices Statement

 - Leadership development.
 We support and encourage new people into leadership roles, focusing on those who have often been overlooked and undervalued.

 - Showing up.
-We live out our faith by engaging in service, action, and advocacy around issues of poverty, violence, racial equity, gender, LGBTQIA+ issues, immigration, mental illness, and injustice.
+We live out our faith by engaging in service, action, and advocacy around issues of poverty, violence, racial equity, gender, the LGBTQIA+ community, immigration, mental illness, and injustice.

 Together, at our synod assembly in May 2019, we approved a new Vision, Mission, Values, Practices Statement (above).
 As we live into who we are called to be together, we offer resources to engage one of the nine spiritual practices each month.